sdekockere/IceShelf/README.md

 #### 4. The zenith angle of the primary particle from the CORSIKA simulation (in degrees)
 #### 5. The azimuth angle of the primary particle from the CORSIKA simulation (in degrees)
 #### 6. The reas file used during the CORSIKA (CoREAS) simulation
 This should be the file with the ".reas" extension used by CoREAS during the CORSIKA simulation.
 Please refer to the CoREAS manual for more information.
+Note that with the adjusted version of CoREAS, used by the FAERIE framework, you need to specify one additional parameter: ```IceBoundaryAltitude```.
+See the section "Example" for more information.
 #### 7. The list file used during the CORSIKA (CoREAS) simulation
 This should be the file with the ".list" extension used by CoREAS during the CORSIKA simulation, listing the observer positions used during the simulation for the radio calculations (CORSIKA coordinate system).
 Please refer to the CoREAS manual for more information.
 The Geant4 code will do the coordinate transformation from the CORSIKA system to the Geant4 system for the observer positions in the list file.
 Note that it does NOT do that for the particle input file.
 #### 8. The dat file describing the atmosphere used during the CORSIKA (CoREAS) simulation